Tetsuya3850/Tetsuya3850/README.md

 ### Hi 👋
-* I currently work at [PayPay](https://about.paypay.ne.jp/career/en/) (Japan's No.1 mobile fintech application) as a Senior Software Engineer.
+I currently work at [PayPay](https://about.paypay.ne.jp/career/en/) (Japan's No.1 mobile fintech application) as a Senior Software Engineer. \
+* My tech stack are as follows
+*
-* My main programming languages are Java, Kotlin, and a little Scala.
+*   main programming languages are Java, Kotlin, and a little Scala.
 * Experienced in the Spring Framework Ecosystem.
 * Built software with DB technologies such as MySQL and DynamoDB.
 * Utilized Kafka as a streaming platform.